 Another example is from the tech publication Mashable using the following URL for an article titled “3 Easy Ways to Make a Lackluster Resume Shine”: http://mashable.com/2016/07/28/improve-weak-resume/

-The main header of a page should be designated with <h1> header tag, sub-headers with <h2> header tags, <h3> tags for sub-headings of the sub-headers, and so on.
+The main header of a page should be designated with an <h1> header tag, sub-headers with <h2> header tags, <h3> tags for sub-headings of the sub-headers and so on.

 Alt Image Tags and Image Filenames: Including visuals throughout your content improves the experience for people visiting a website, making it more engaging for many consumers who are primarily visual learners.